 I remember feeling so embarrassed and uncomfortable, I’m not even sure I told my sister!
 Eventually I learned to speak up, but not speaking up that time, and stealing my sister’s glory like that, felt as shameful to me as if I had stolen an object.

 Chris: I appreciate both of you coming clean, but as Eliza realizes in I Am a Thief!, “Nobody is just a thief.
 Everyone is a lot of things!”
 So, what are some other things that you are?

-I’m so glad you asked this question, because this is my favorite part of the story, when Eliza has that realization.
-She has realized that — like the stone she impulsively stole — people
+Molly: I’m so glad you asked this question, because this is my favorite part of the story, when Eliza has that realization.
+She has realized that — like the stone she impulsively stole — people are multifaceted!

 People can be different things to different people, and different things to themselves, in different situations.
 Plus, even as we are all so many different things from each other, we are also so many of the same things.

 I love that Abigail didn’t shy away from introducing such a deep and beautiful concept in a children’s book.
 Talk about providing opportunity for inspired conversations with kids!